-Traditionally called picanha in Brazil and other Latin American countries, this prized cut of meat holds amble amounts of flavor & has a texture similar to sirloin.
+Traditionally called picanha in Brazil and other Latin American countries, this prized cut of meat holds ample amounts of flavor and has a texture similar to sirloin steaks.
 If you are like me, then you probably were stunned the first time you heard about this cut of beef popular at any Brazilian steak house.

 1. What part of the animal is it from?

-Picanha is from the back side of the animal above the butt where it sits on a fat cap.
+The picanha cut is a beef cut from the rump area above the butt, where it sits on a thick layer of fat.
 Most US butchers would call this area the round.

 3. What does it taste like?

-The taste of picanha is that of sirloin.
-Tender and juicy with a lot of flavor.
-It holds very little fat inside the meat therefore you must cook it perfectly in order to not make it tough.
+The taste of picanha beef is that of sirloin.
+Tender and juicy with a lot of beefy flavor.
+It holds very little fat inside the meat therefore you must cook it perfectly or else it will become tough.